Philliec459/Semantic-Segmentation-of-Petrographic-Thin-Sections-using-Keras/README.md

 ![Image](5predict.png)

-We are predicting 5 primary grain types or segmentations predicted from the python program main_load_your_own_model_from_existing_checkpoint.py where the checkpoint weights are stored int the 'weights/' subdirectory.
+We are predicting 5 primary segment types predicted from the python program main_load_your_own_model_from_existing_checkpoint.py where the checkpoint weights are stored int the 'weights/' subdirectory.
 We are not furnishing the original training data due to the proprietary nature of these data.
 Our test images were taken from the web trying to obtain similar thin sections from clastic rock as was the training data.

+(At this time I am unable to supply the vgg_unet_1 type of weights file due to a size restriction in GitHub.
+I also have one computer running training epochs too for future uploads of the checkpoint weights).

 One issue that we are having is re-coloring the predicted results to be a bit more intuitive.
 Please see the example below as our first attempt.